FuchsiaOS/FuchsiaOS-docs-zh_CN/development/idk/documentation/devices.md

 ### Getting the device address

-Getting the Fuchsia device address can be done using mDNS.
-Methods for device discovery are outlined in [this document](device_discovery.md)
+Getting the Fuchsia device address can be done using [ffx](https://fuchsia.dev/reference/tools/sdk/ffx.md).

 ## Flashing a device